Published by Bob Ciura on April 12th, 2017

 Oaktree Capital Group (OAK) is not on this list, because it has an uneven dividend history.
 It pays a variable distribution, which fluctuates depending on the performance of the business.

 But, it has a high dividend yield of 5.2%, which is well above the financial sector average yield.
+This makes Oaktree a member of the high dividend stocks list.

 This article will discuss Oaktree’s business model and future growth prospects.